-This celebrated two-mile-long beach is the most popular on Grenada owing to its gentle surf, beautiful wide swath of sand, and ample activities, including a diversity of watersports, restaurants, beach bars, and fine hotels.
+Grand Anse Beach is one of the top beaches in the Caribbean, with 2 miles of white sand nestled beneath the hillside of Spice Island Beach Resort and Mount Cinnamon Resort.
+We recommend enjoying dinner at the latter, and making a reservation at Savvy restaurant to listen to a steel drum band while looking down on the shores of Grand Anse from Mount Cinnamon.
+This celebrated beach is the most popular on Grenada owing to its gentle surf, beautiful wide swath of sand, and ample activities, including a diversity of watersports, restaurants, beach bars, and fine hotels.

-Like many Caribbean islands, Grenada has an interior that has remained relatively pristine thanks to its mountainous geography, and the farmer's (and resort-builder's) loss is your gain at the Grand Etang National Park.
+Like many Caribbean islands, Grenada has an interior that has remained relatively pristine thanks to its mountainous geography.
+That pristine nature is on full display at the Grand Etang National Park.
 This high-elevation rainforest reserve boasts a variety of hiking paths with outings led by expert guides who can point out the various flora and fauna as you pass through, from mahogany trees to Mona monkeys.
 Grand Etang Lake sits in an extinct volcanic crater and is a great spot for bird-watching.
 For a truly immersive experience, you can camp out overnight in several campgrounds within the park.

 Most plantations in the Caribbean have faded into history, so what makes Belmont Estate unique is that it still functions as an agricultural business, producing cocoa and nutmeg as well as entertaining tourists.
 Visitors to this 17th-century plantation can tour the organic farm and gardens, explore an on-site museum, and a cocoa-processing facility, meet farm animals at a petting zoo, dine at a cafe serving traditional island food like mutton and callaloo soup, and shop at a market for spices, crafts, and flowers.